KargJonas/2D-Game-Engine/README.md

 # 2D-Game-Engine
 **Made by Jonas Karg 2018**<br>
-A standalone 2D Game Engine based on JavaScript - mainly made for topdown-browsergames<br>
+A standalone 2D Game Engine based on JavaScript - mainly made for topdown browsergames<br>
 But it can be configured for basically anyting. (e.g. a plattformer, etc..)

 ## Features: